Tariqalrehily/goTrip/README.md

 ### To Github:
 1. Create a new repository on GitHub.
 To avoid errors, I did not initialize the new repository with README, license, or gitignore files.
 I added these files after my project has been pushed to GitHub.
-2. Open Terminal on mac bookpro.
+2. Open Terminal on MacBook Pro.
 3. Change the current working directory to my local project.
 4. Initialize the local directory as a Git repository, by:
   ```